KCL-Tech-Society/kta-webdev/README.md

 # Habit Tracker Backend

 This repository contains the backend code for the Habit Tracker project, developed during Week 3 (Node.js & Express.js) of the KCL Tech Academy Webdev Workshop Series, hosted by Waseef Khan.
-The frontend code, including the `index.html` file, was developed during Weeks 1 and 2 (HTML & CSS, JavaScript).
+The `index.html` file was developed during Weeks 1 and 2 (HTML & CSS, JavaScript).

 ## Installation